Trietptm-on-Coding-Algorithms/Charlie-2/ConstWatch/ReadMe.md

 From any directory execute the python file "python createfilewatch.py"

 <i>Conditions:-</i>
-The program has access to read the files in the directories supplied to watch.
+The user running the script has access to read the files in the directories supplied to watch.
-The command window has the output of the program.
+The command window has the output of the script.